 All trails that are not exempt pursuant to OCMC 17.49.80.F shall be processed through a Type II or Type III process pursuant to this chapter; and shall provide mitigation, subject to OCMC 17.49.180 or 17.49.190.

-Trails are not being proposed for this development.
+Finding: Not Applicable Trails are not being proposed for this development.

-17.49.180 - Mitigation standards.
+ii. - Mitigation standards.

 The following standards (or the alternative standards of OCMC 17.49.190) apply to required mitigation: